jens-classen/vergo/README.md

 consider the `dish_robot` domain in the `examples` directory.
 Look at the file `dish_robot_bat.pl` and how actions, fluents, programs and temporal properties are defined in it.
-From within the directory, call SWI-Prolog and consult the main file:
+From within the directory, call SWI-Prolog and consult the file containing the action theory:

-    ?- [main_abstraction].
+    ?- [dish_robot_bat].

 Next, start the construction of the abstract transition system via